MartinGross/martingross.github.com/_posts/2010-04-27-performance-testing-analyzing-jmeter-results.md

 The XML format looks similar to this:

+{% highlight xml %}
-bc. <?xml version="1.0" encoding="UTF-8"?>
+<?xml version="1.0" encoding="UTF-8"?>
 <testResults version="1.2">
 <httpSample t="1392" lt="351" ts="1144371014619" s="true"
      lb="Log on" rc="200" rm="OK"
      tn="Listen 1-1" dt="text" de="iso-8859-1" by="12407"/>
+{% endhighlight %}

 This appears to be quite cryptic but it isn't.
-The attributes are just shortend and have the following meaning
+The attributes are just shortened and have the following meaning

 |by:|Bytes|
 |de:|Data encoding|